mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 Yay!
 You made your changes and now it's time to send to off to be included in the config.
 Just [make a new pull request](https://github.com/mastercoms/mastercomfig/compare) and name it something nice and descriptive!
-In your post, why you made the change along with any other information you find important.
+In your post, include an explanation of the changes, why you made those changes, along with any other information you find important.

 # Testing Config Changes